-This fall semester launched the second year of Orbis, and students come from four high schools to learn and perform together as project teams: Ankeny High School, Ankeny Centennial High School, North Polk High School, and Saydel High School.
+This fall semester launched the fourth year of Orbis, and students enrolled from four high schools to learn and perform together as project teams: Ankeny High School, Ankeny Centennial High School, North Polk High School, and Saydel High School.

 Orbis offers these students the opportunity to authentically apply the foundational academic skills they’ve learned in the traditional classroom setting; as Orbis offers real world experience, making our students more marketable and prepared for success in their careers….
 The final destination of student work is not a teacher’s desk.
 Rather, the work is reaching someone outside of the school setting and positively impacts the community.